 Destinations International is the world's largest resource for official destination organizations, convention and visitors bureaus (CVBs) and tourism boards.
 Destinations International is about serving destination marketing professionals first and foremost.
 Together with almost 6,000 members and partners from nearly 600 destinations in approximately 13 countries, Destinations International represents a powerful forward-thinking, collaborative association; exchanging bold ideas, connecting innovative people and elevating tourism to its highest potential.
 For more information, visit www.destinationsinternational.org.

 The Destinations International Foundation is a nonprofit organization dedicated to empowering destination marketers globally by providing education, research, advocacy and leadership development.
 The Foundation is classified as a charitable organization, under Section 501 (c)(3) of the Internal Revenue Service Code and all donations to the Foundation are tax-deductible.
 For more information visit www.destinationsinternational.org.

 About MMGY Global

-MMGY Global is the world's leading integrated marketing firm specializing in the travel, hospitality and entertainment industries.
-With eight operating brands across the world, the award-winning organization maintains a global communications practice in all marketing channels, serving many of the world's premier travel and tourism brands.
+MMGY Global is the world's leading integrated marketing firm specialising in the travel, hospitality and entertainment industries.
+With operating brands across the world, the award-winning organisation maintains a global communications practice in all marketing channels, serving many of the world's premier travel and tourism brands.
 As a company dedicated to the travel industry, MMGY Global strives to create a connected, inclusive and peaceful world by promoting travel as a cultural bridge of understanding.
 For more information, visit mmgyglobal.com.